QuantEcon/lecture-python.myst/lectures/svd_intro.md

 Below, we shall assume these shapes.

+The above description corresponds to a standard shape convention often called a **full** SVD.

-However, though we chose not to, there is an alternative shape convention that we could have used.
+There is an alternative shape convention called **economy** or **reduced** SVD  that we could have used, and will sometimes use below.

 Thus, note that because we assume that $A$ has rank $r$, there are only $r $ nonzero singular values, where $r=\textrm{rank}(A)\leq\min\left(m, n\right)$.

 Therefore,  we could also write $U$, $\Sigma$, and $V$ as matrices with shapes $\left(m, r\right)$, $\left(r, r\right)$, $\left(r, n\right)$.

-Sometimes, we will choose the former one to be consistent with what is adopted by `numpy`.
+Sometimes, we will choose the former convention.

 At other times, we'll use the latter convention in which $\Sigma$ is an $r \times r$  diagonal matrix.